Kirk Whalum: Biography

-Whalum performing in a September, 2007 music festival in Nashville.
+Whalum at a music festival in Nashville in 2007.

 Kirk Whalum was born and raised in Memphis, Tennessee, United States.
 He attended Melrose High School and Texas Southern University, where he was a member of the renowned Ocean of Soul Marching Band.
 In addition to singing in his father's church choir, Whalum learned to love music from his grandmother, Thelma Twigg Whalum, a piano teacher, and two uncles, Wendell Whalum and Hugh "Peanuts" Whalum, who performed with jazz bands around the country.
 Whalum told John H. Johnson's magazine Ebony Man in a 1994 profile: "The music I like to play and write encompasses the four elements I grew up with: Memphis R&B, gospel, rock, and jazz.
 The emphasis, though, is on melody, period."

 In 1986, he performed at Jean-Michel Jarre's giant concerts Rendez-Vous Houston and Rendez-Vous Lyon.
 At each concert, he performed the track "Last Rendez-Vous", also known as "Ron's Piece", in place of Jarre and Whalum's mutual friend, saxophonist and astronaut Ron McNair, who was to have performed but had died in the Challenger disaster.

 In 1993, Whalum recorded a duet with R&B singer Jevetta Steele called "Love is a Losing Game".

 Whalum has worked on a number of film scores, including for The Prince of Tides, Boyz n the Hood, The Bodyguard, Grand Canyon and Cousins.
 He toured with Whitney Houston for more than seven years and soloed in her single "I Will Always Love You", the best-selling single by a female artist in music history.
 He has also been featured on many Luther Vandross albums, most often playing on the singer's covers of older pop and R&B standards such as "Anyone Who Had a Heart", "I (Who Have Nothing)", and "Love Won't Let Me Wait".